unora-project/unora-project.github.io/docs/quests/circles/circle_1/find_the_mysterious_artifact.md

 - Experience
 - (Part 4): Unlocks the ability to Ascend
-- (Part 4): Unlocks level 97 armor
+- (Part 4): Unlocks level 97 armor and sub class
 - (Part 5): Unlocks the ability to be a master
 - (Part 6): Unlocks Master Dungeon skills/spells for your class
 - (Part 7): Grand Master gear, Grand Master spells/skills